 I associate these elements with sadness and companionship or bonds formed quintessentially from loneliness and sorrow.
 And I was in a mood to watch something that will give me exactly that, something with no romance and no comedy, yet something that will move me in a way I don’t expect.
 This one succeeded in doing so.
 To some extent, at least.

 In this drama, as far as I can analyse it, both ‘shoes’ and ‘rain’ are symbolic.
-The two characters help each other to move forward in life or walk the path to their respective destinations.
+The two characters help each other to move forward in life.
 So shoes symbolise their journey that they have to embark upon.
-Their paths are different, probably never to be intersected again and they have to march alone, but that doesn’t mean they can’t both help each other in taking the first step.
+Their paths are different, probably never to be intersected again and they have to walk alone, but that doesn’t mean they can’t both help each other in taking the first step.

 Grown up VS Teenager:

-The woman, despite being a grown up, finds it hard to cope with some of the common emotional and social problems of adulthood—of being alone, misunderstood and mistreated.
-She finds her solace first in beer and chocolates, then later in the company of this guy.
+The woman, despite being a grown up, finds it hard to cope with some of the common emotional and social problems of adulthood—of being lonely, misunderstood or mistreated.
+She finds her solace first in beer and chocolates, then in the company of this guy.

-The boy, from whose point of view we see most of the film, belongs to a poor family and has more tangible, teenage problems like trying to find what he wants to likes to do (or finding his path) and the courage to follow it, despite all the doubts in his mind and hurdles on his way.
+The boy, from whose point of view we see most of the film, belongs to a poor family and has more tangible, teenage problems like trying to find what he wants to do in life and the courage to follow it, despite all the doubts in his mind and hurdles on his way.

-The two characters meet each other at the park only when it rains.
+The two characters meet each other in the park only when it rains.
 The woman is running away from the problems at her workplace while the boy skips his classes whenever it pours.
-Rain symbolises their obstacle they have to overcome, but it is also exactly what connects them.

 What I loved the most: